 - Vaginal stenosis and penile scarring have been reported.

 - Renal complications are uncommon but renal tubular necrolysis and acute kidney injury may occur.

 Many patients surviving SJS and more that 50% surviving TEN experience long-term sequelae involving the skin, mucous membranes or eyes.
 These include:

 - Skin: hyperhidrosis, xeroderma, reversible hair loss, heat and cold sensitivity, scarring and irregular pigmentation.

 - Mucous membranes: vaginal, urethral and anal strictures.
 Persistent mucosal erosions.

-- Ocular: xerophthalmia, photophobia, symblepharon, synechiae, entropion, meibomian gland dysfunction and blindness.
+- Ocular: xerophthalmia, photophobia, symblepharon, synechiae, entropion, meibomian gland dysfunction and sight impairment.

 - Future avoidance of any possible or confirmed underlying cause.

 - Screening for particular HLA alleles in particular groups.

 Further reading & references